 Read on to find out more about Smart DNS and VPN!

-A Smart DNS is a combination of a DNS and proxy server technology.
+A Smart DNS proxy combines a DNS and proxy server technology.
 When you use a Smart DNS, your internet queries will be serviced by the selected DNS server.

 The DNS server then routes your queries via a proxy server.
 Then the proxy server accesses the site you want and relays the results.